There's a new star in the world of cricket - Shafali Verma.

 He came on the pitch during Liverpool's clash with Wolves, which saw the Premier League leaders go crashing out of the competition.

-In 2015, Norwegian footballer Martin Odergaard hit the news by signing for Spanish giants Real Madrid aged just 16.
+In 2015, Norwegian footballer Martin Odegaard hit the news by signing for Spanish giants Real Madrid aged just 16.

-When he was 15 and 253 days old, Odergaard became the youngest player at the time ever to play in a European Championship football qualifier when he appeared for Norway.
+When he was 15 and 253 days old, Odegaard became the youngest player at the time ever to play in a European Championship football qualifier when he appeared for Norway.